How to Share Accurate Abortion Information at Your University

 But, we reject that shame and stigma!
 The reality is 1 in 3 people who can get pregnant will have an abortion.
 Join us in screaming from the rooftops that:

 Promoting trustworthy resources like I Need An A, which was created by people who had abortions for people needing abortions, is crucial in combating the spread of lies and shame.
-Use this resource to spread love and support to people on your campus and in your community!
+Use this resource to spread love and support on your campus and in your community because people still need abortions and they should know their options!

 About I Need An A